Ricardo Lara

 Ricardo Lara (born November 5, 1974) is an American politician who is currently serving as the 8th Insurance Commissioner of California.
 Lara was elected during the 2018 election, defeating former California insurance commissioner Steve Poizner.

 Lara previously served in the California State Senate from 2012 to 2019 as a Democrat, representing the 33rd Senate district.
 Prior to that, he served in the California State Assembly, representing the 50th Assembly district.

 Early life and career

 Born in Commerce, California, Lara is the son of a formerly undocumented factory worker and seamstress from Mexico.
 Lara attended Los Angeles Unified School District schools and graduated from San Diego State University, where he earned a Bachelor of Arts degree and served as student body president.
-He is currently pursuing a master's degree from the University of Southern California.
 In 2013, Lara completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 A longtime Assembly staffer, Lara worked as Chief of Staff to Assemblyman Marco Antonio Firebaugh (D–South Gate) when Firebaugh served as Majority Leader.
 Lara later served as Fabian Nuñez's district director during Nuñez's time as Speaker.
 He then served as communications director for Assemblyman Kevin de León (D–Los Angeles).